bellons91/software-architecture-notes/_posts/2021-09-16-software-architects-types.md

+---
-# Types of Software Architects
+title: "Types of Software Architects"
+categories:
+  - Blog
+tags:
+  - MISC
+---

 Software Architect is a generic role.